Japanese space program: Launch of Ohsumi

 In the 1960s, Japanese space research and development was primarily focused on satellite delivery systems.
-A tentative plan was hatched to develop successors to the Kappa rockets, to be called Lambda rockets, for satellite delivery.
-The Science and Technology Agency subsequently focused its studies of Kappa launches on gathering technical information that would allow the new rockets to achieve higher altitudes.
+A preliminary plan was made to develop successors to the Kappa rockets, known as Lambda rockets, intended for satellite delivery.
+The Science and Technology Agency then concentrated its studies of Kappa launches on collecting technical data to help the new rockets reach higher altitudes.

 In 1963, the government began a gradual increase in spending on space development.
 That year, the Science and Technology Agency restructured the National Aeronautical Laboratory (NAL) into the National Aerospace Laboratory.
 The new NAL was to be the center for research on space technology.
 However, it soon became clear that the NAL had insufficient resources to develop both aeronautical and space technology simultaneously.
 As a result, in 1964, the Science and Technology Agency was split, with NAL to work only on aviation technology, and a newly created Space Development Promotion Headquarters to handle space technology.

 In 1964, at the urging of Hideo Itokawa, the University of Tokyo established the Institute of Space and Astronautical Science.
 Although development on the Lambda rockets proceeded slowly, there were incremental improvements over the next couple of years; such as the new capability to reach an altitude of 2000 km, getting closer to that required for the launch of a satellite.
 At this time, however, political issues delayed development.
 There was, for instance, a controversy involving rocket guidance technologies, which some considered a military, not civilian, matter.
 Further aggravation was caused by the continued failure of the Lambda initiative, which lost four rockets in orbit.
 The failure was reportedly caused by a shock (from the sudden combustion of residual fuel) resulting in parts colliding.

 The first successful Japanese satellite launch occurred on 11 February 1970 with the launch of the Ohsumi by an unguided L-4S rocket No. 5.
 The launch of Ohsumi was an important demonstration of technological cooperation with the United States, particularly in the development of high efficiency batteries that did not lose power at high temperatures.